Ravi Agrawal

-Ravi Agrawal (born 16 October 1982) is a journalist, television producer and author of the book India Connected.
-He is currently the editor in chief of Foreign Policy magazine.
+Ravi Agrawal (born 16 October 1982) is a journalist and global affairs commentator.
+He is the editor in chief of Foreign Policy magazine and the host of FP Live, a podcast and video show.
 Previously, Agrawal worked for the U.S. news channel CNN for 11 years, spanning full-time roles on three continents.
-His most recent position at the network was as CNN's New Delhi Bureau Chief and correspondent.
+He is the author of India Connected.

 Early life and education

 Agrawal was born in London, England and raised in Calcutta, India.
 After finishing high school in India, he attended college at Harvard University where he worked for The Harvard Crimson.